keenhenry/keenhenry.github.io/_posts/2026-06-05-property-based-testing-with-hypothesis.md

 As you can see, this is not a trivial problem, there are a lot of details and nuances, so it is not easy to get it right.
 And because of this, I wanted to *TEST* the system to make sure the behavior is as expected.

 To test such system with a lot of state changes and edge cases, I decided to use a tool called [`hypothesis`][hypothesis].

 ## What is `hypothesis` and its features

 [`hypothesis`][hypothesis] is Python's [property-based testing library][hypothesis].
+Property-based testing is a testing technique that verifies general properties of code rather than specific examples.
+It generates random inputs to ensure that certain conditions hold true across a wide range of scenarios, making it more efficient than traditional example-based testing.

-I want to use it because I think it is particularly useful for testing complex systems with many possible state changes and edge cases.
+In my case of testing a distributed system, a system with many possible state changes and edge cases, property-based testing is exactly what I need.

+[`hypothesis`][hypothesis] is inspired by Haskell's [`QuickCheck`][quickcheck].
+How does hypothesis work?

-TODO: more details / introduction about the library, what it is good for.
+TODO: more details / introduction about the library.
+TODO: General idea of writing hypothesis test and how it works.
+TODO: A few concepts in hypothesis:

+- strategy
+- ?

 ## How I use hypothesis to solve my testing problems